rtlrecguy-del/tkinterGrid/README.md

 # tkinterGrid
 Python Tkinter GridView Player for Linux/Termux
 The arrow keys or remote control mutes and unmutes windows based on which direction is clicked.
-It uses three consecutive left clicks to close application.
+It uses three consecutive left clicks to close application.<br>
-On Android termux and termux-x11-nightly needs installed.
+On Android termux and termux-x11-nightly needs installed. <br>
 Inside Termux at least:
 pkg install x11-repo
 pkg install termux-x11-nightly mpv-x vlc python-pip python-tkinter virglrenderer-android